-Processing risks remain a significant source of operational risk but has reduced over 2017 following the completion of the Part VII transfers of annuity liabilities to Rothesay Life and L&G. Inaccuracies in financial models could still have a significant adverse effect on SE plc's business, results of operations and financial condition.
+Processing risks arise both from day to day business operations supporting the servicing of business written, and from the wider financial management of the business.
+Inaccuracies in financial models in particular could still have a significant adverse effect on SE plc's business, results of operations and financial condition.
 Reliance on various financial models to measure risk, price products and establish key results, is critical to the Company's operations.
 If these models or the underlying assumptions prove to be inaccurate, this could have a significant adverse effect on the Company's business or performance.
-This is a component of Processing Risk outlined within the Operational Risk section.
-The vulnerability of spreadsheet errors scenario has remained consistent with the prior year reflecting the demands on key staff and resultant impact on spreadsheet activity from the demanding change agenda.
-Modelling risk is controlled by having robust internal controls and governance over the models, including adhering to the Group Model Change Policy which is part of the Model Validation Framework.